Will-Griffiths-Ireland/Memoria/README.md

 * The game should, save any settings the player modifies
 * The game should, start muted and allow players to enable effects and music
 * The game should, allow the player to switch between light and dark theme
+* The game should, look professional and visually interesting
+* The game should, tell the player when they win/loose

 ### **Wireframes:**